Andrew Putnam Betting Profile: The Sentry - PGA TOUR

 Putnam's Best Finishes

-- Putnam last season played 31 tournaments, earning four top-five finishes and collecting five finishes in the top 10.
+- Putnam took part in 31 tournaments last season, earning four top-five finishes and collecting five finishes in the top 10.

-- Last season Putnam's best performance came when he shot -14 and finished fourth at the Sony Open in Hawaii.
+- Last season Putnam's best performance came at the Sony Open in Hawaii, where he shot -14 and finished fourth.

-- Putnam's 918 points last season ranked him 41st in the FedExCup standings.
+- Putnam collected 918 points last season, placing 41st in the FedExCup standings.

 Putnam's Strokes Gained Rankings